I figured I’d try to better organize my portfolio of profiles for Pensions & Investments, but through a blog post on my personal website.

 - Managers boost financial wellness to ease stress, support productivity

-On industry trends, retrospects and outlooks:
+On industry trends, retrospectives and outlooks:

 - Healthcare assets under OCIO management are set to surge.
-The complexity is keeping all but a few firms away.
+The complexity is keeping all but a few firms away. (gift)

-- Endowments, foundations to double down on missions while ‘riding the fog’ of 2026
+- Endowments, foundations to double down on missions while ‘riding the fog’ of 2026 (gift)

-- Private universities, foundations to face new tax provisions, but experts see little change in 2026
+- Private universities, foundations to face new tax provisions, but experts see little change in 2026 (gift)

 - Calls for divestment consume endowments, but the noise outweighs the impact

-- With AI driving public — and private — equities, university endowments return higher for fiscal year
+- With AI driving public — and private — equities, university endowments return higher for fiscal year (gift)

-- Institutional investors see ‘blue ocean’ opportunities through diverse private market managers
+- Institutional investors see ‘blue ocean’ opportunities through diverse private market managers (gift)

-- CIOs rethink public-private market divide, pursue diversified credit strategies amid economic uncertainty
+- CIOs rethink public-private market divide, pursue diversified credit strategies amid economic uncertainty (gift)

 - ESG at 20: The idea that started an investing revolution is now at a crossroads